Skip to content

 }

-If the ISR triggers exactly after the main thread reads the value but before it writes it back, the result is: an increment operation gets lost.
+If the ISR triggers exactly after the main thread reads but before it writes back, the result is: one increment operation is lost.

 Limited Stack Space

-An ISR uses its own stack space (or a portion of the main stack), which is typically much smaller than the main thread's stack.
+ISRs use their own stack space (or a portion of the main stack), which is usually much smaller than the main thread stack.
 This means:

 • No deep recursion